Anish-1208/TiktokProject/README.md

 ## Conclusion

 The system ensures a win-win scenario: creators find genuine sponsors, brands connect with effective influencers, and TikTok can explore a potential revenue stream.
 With further refinement and more data sources, the potential of this recommendation system can be further unlocked.

+## Note

+This repository does not include the media files which contains videos of content creators and influencers.
+User may download it from Tiktok.